 1. Devour Guangzhou’s famous dim sum

 What kid doesn’t love dim sum?
 The culinary art originated here in Ghuanzhou, so you know it’s going to be good.
 But it’s also going to be confusing, because there are no trolleys and the picture-free dim sum menus are written entirely in Mandarin.
-So be prepared for there to be a whole lot of pointing and wild guessing involved when you order.
 Famous dim sum dishes in Guangzhou include plump shrimp filled har gau and siu mai steamed dumplings, fluffy pork stuffed Char Siu Bao, sticky rice in lotus leaf, unctuous steamed rice-flour rolls with assorted fillings and fèngzhǎo (chicken feet).
 You’ll also find our new favourite food ever on the menu.
 Red rice noodle rolls are an addictive combination of springy shrimp rolled in a crisp fried noodle net, then wrapped in a steamed rice noodle and served with a peanut and soy sauce.
 They are a revelation of texture and taste.

 2. Take a stroll around Guangzhou’s pretty Lychee Bay Park